 Mia Hudson is a Licensed Master Social Worker, serving as a therapist.
 Mia earned a Master’s degree in Social Work and two Bachelor degrees in Social Work and Sociology from the University of Texas at Arlington.
 Mia’s goal, using the Trauma Focused Cognitive Behavior Therapy, is to provide children and their non-offending caregivers healing resources and life skills to recover from traumatic experience to provide a brighter future.

 Stacey Selby, Therapist

 Stacey Selby is a Licensed Professional Counselor Intern.
 She holds a Bachelor of Arts degree in Interdisciplinary Studies from the University of Texas at Arlington and a Master of Education degree in Counseling from Tarleton State University.
 Prior to becoming a therapist, Stacey was a high school mathematics and special education teacher.
 Stacey has prior clinical experience in the field of substance use.
-Stacey’s goal is to provide children, teens, and their families a path for healing and empowerment through Trauma Focused Cognitive Behavioral Therapy, Solution Focused therapy, and other therapeutic strategies.
+Stacey’s goal is to provide children, teens, and their families a path for healing and empowerment through Trauma Informed Therapy, Solution Focused therapy, and other therapeutic strategies.